dinilbose/tessipack/docs/source/Installation.rst

 .. code-block:: bash

-  (env)$ python3.6 -m bokeh /home/dinilbose/python-virtual-environments/env/lib/python3.6/site-packages/tessipack/gui/
+  (env)$ python3.6 -m bokeh serve /home/dinilbose/python-virtual-environments/env/lib/python3.6/site-packages/tessipack/gui/

 We can create an easy run script for running the GUI.
 An example of run ``runtessipack`` is as follows.